 There are several options for configuring mounts.
-When you use these options, it is important to understand that export options (specified on a server) override mount options, in the sense that the more restrictive options take precedence.
+When you use these options, it is important to understand that export options (specified on a server) override mount options.
 NFS /etc/fstab options are briefly described below (see the fstab(4) reference page for complete information):

-ro Read-only permissions are se et for files in this directory.
+ro Read-only permissions are set for files in this directory.